+35 ILCS 200/1-23.
 Real property in Illinois must be assessed at its fair cash value, which can only be estimated absent any compulsion on either party.

 Illinois law requires that all real property be valued at its fair cash value, estimated at the price it would bring at a fair voluntary sale where the owner is ready, willing, and able to sell but not compelled to do so, and the buyer is likewise ready, willing, and able to buy, but is not forced to do so.

 Bd. of Educ. of Meridian Cmty.
 Unit Sch.
 Dist.
 No. 223 v.
 Ill.
 Prop.
-Tax Appeal Bd., 2011 IL App (2d) 100068, ¶ 36 (citing Chrysler Corp. v.
+Tax Appeal Bd., 961 N.E.
+2d 794, 802 (2d Dist.
+2011) (citing Chrysler Corp. v.
 Ill.
 Prop.
-Tax Appeal Bd., 69 Ill.App.3d 207, 211 (2d Dist.
+Tax Appeal Bd., 69 Ill.
+App.
+3d 207, 211 (2d Dist.
 1979)).

-However, when there is a recent sale of the subject, and that sale is a compulsory sale, the Board may consider evidence which would show whether the sale price was representative of the subject's fair cash value.
-See 35 ILCS 200/16-183 ("The Property Tax Appeal Board shall consider compulsory sales of comparable properties for the purpose of revising and correcting assessments, including those compulsory sales of comparable properties submitted by the taxpayer.").
-Such evidence can include the descriptive and sales information for recently sold properties that are similar to the subject.
-See Id.
+However, when there was a recent sale of the subject, and that sale was compulsory, the Board may consider evidence which would show whether the sale price was representative of the subject's fair cash value.
+The Illinois General Assembly recently provided clear guidance for the Board regarding compulsory sales.
+Section 16-183 of the Illinois Property Tax Code states as follows:

+The Property Tax Appeal Board shall consider compulsory sales of comparable properties for the purpose of revising and correcting assessments, including those compulsory sales of comparable properties submitted by the taxpayer.